Elogheneekpese/IT_Support_Scripts_Portfolio/README.md

 Automated Tools for Helpdesk and Junior SysAdmins

 Overview
 This portfolio is a practical collection of Python and PowerShell tools designed to automate routine IT support tasks.
-It includes system diagnostics, network resets, user management, app deployment, and Markdown guides — ideal for showcasing real-world support experience.
+It includes system diagnostics, network resets, user management, app deployment, and Markdown guides: ideal for showcasing real-world support experience.

 Skills Demonstrated
 Python scripting for automation and troubleshooting